 - Water damage issues

-The frame is capable of lifting 355 lbs, including the desktop, so will be more than enough for multiple monitors, monitor arms and more.
+The frame is also capable of lifting 355 lbs, including the desktop, so it will be more than enough for multiple monitors, monitor arms and more.

 One complaint we have seen from a user was the quality of the laminate tops.
-It seems that they can easily bubble with any contact of water.
+It seems that they can easily bubble with any water contact.
+This obviously doesn’t affect the wooden desktops and is only an issue we have heard from the laminate – something to keep in mind.

-The Uplift is closer in value to the iMovR Omega Everest in that at its cheapest it is close to $1000, and with all the add-ons you will be paying almost $1600.
+In terms of value, the Uplift is closer in cost to the iMovR Lander in that at its cheapest it is close to $1000, and with all the add-ons you will be paying almost $1600.

 Overall Rating: (4.5 / 5)